shuG24/UI-Design-Template/README.md

 The login and sing up page are used as a modal popup on the combined.html.
 Then comes the StartPage.html.

-The images are used on home page which is combined.html here.
+The images are used on home page which is index.html here.
+These webpages are just a template made for demonstrating different features which can be a part of web designing at a larger level.